dschaefer/antlng/README.md

 are ambiguous or with complex rules are hard to do with grammar generators that use static analysis to determine correctness, because it's a huge effort to make them correct, and in the end it doesn't really matter that much.

-THen along came Antlr 4.
+Then along came Antlr 4.
 And promised to make the grammar writer's life so much better.
 It defaults to doing the right thing with tough grammars.
 It gives me real hope.
 And the collection of grammars that Terence Parr has collected using Antlr 4 show that the toughest langauges are indeed possible.